Some algebraic structures in KPZ universality: Determinantal measures, Fredholm determinants and asymptotics

 which can be computed after a change of variables $\zeta\mapsto e^{-\epsilon z}$ and $\eta\mapsto e^{\epsilon y}$ giving

-where contour $\Gamma_1$ is a straight, vertical line with fixed, positive real part and with parameters $\ga_j$ lying on its right and $\Gamma_2$ is a straight, vertical line with real part zero.
+where contour $\Gamma_1$ is a straight, upwards oriented, vertical line with fixed, positive real part and with parameters $\ga_j, j=1,...,N$ lying on its right and $\Gamma_2$ is the straight, upwards oriented, vertical line with real part zero.
 The reason for scaling as in \eqref{Kexp_scale} comes from the series expansion of the Fredholm determinant and scaling the integrals in that expansion with $\epsilon$ accordingly.